git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 What this kind of application does is wait for a file to be updated, then executes a custom command, like restarting a server, rebuilding an application, running tests, linters and so on.
-It gives you as a developer instant feedback in the terminal and is one of those things that can really trick out a tmux workspace into an IDE-like environment.
+It gives you as a developer instant feedback in the terminal and is one of those things that can trick out a tmux workspace into an IDE-like environment.

 I eventually settled on [`entr(1)`](http://entrproject.org/), which works superbly across Linux distros, BSD's and OS X / MacOS.